 This section tells you when you might receive distributions from a Fund and the character of the distribution.
-For more information, see Distributions from the Funds on page 33.
+For more information about distributions, please see the section called Management fee distribution programs on page 29.

 Phillips, Hager & North Canadian Money Market Fund